An Economy That Works for All of Us

 High Quality Child Care ⌄

-Every Minnesota child—without exception—deserves the best possible start in life.
-High quality child care is essential for many Minnesota families.
-Parents can’t focus on work or school unless they know their children are in a safe and supportive place, but high quality child care is in short supply and too often unaffordable.
+Every Minnesota child deserves the best possible start in life.
+High quality child care is essential for most Minnesota families.
+Parents can’t focus on work or school unless they know their children are in a safe and supportive place, but high quality child care is in short supply and, even where available, too often unaffordable.

 We must support many models of child care—from home day care to Head Start—so families have convenient and high quality options.
 Minnesota has a Child Care Assistance Program (CCAP) to help more working parents afford the cost, but it is underfunded and leaves many struggling families without help.
 Building an excellent, affordable system of day care and support for our youngest kids is one of the most important things Minnesota can do for our future.

-Funding for Minnesota’s public schools has not kept up with inflation, and this is shortchanging our students.
-As state support has fallen, school districts must try to get more funding from local property taxes, which means communities without a big tax base have schools that don’t have enough resources for their students.
+Funding for Minnesota’s public schools has not kept up with inflation, which shortchanges our students.
+As state support has fallen, school districts must try to get more of their funding from local property taxes, so schools in communities without a big tax base don’t have enough resources for their students.
 Fully and appropriately funding our public education system at the state level will help all students succeed.
-Adequate school counselors and other support professionals are also needed to help students make sound education and career decisions based on their interests and talents and remove barriers that keep students from achieving their dreams.
+We also need to have enough school counselors and other support professionals help students make sound education and career decisions based on their interests and talents and remove barriers that keep students from achieving their dreams.

 Minnesota’s constitution says: “The stability of a republican form of government depending mainly upon the intelligence of the people, it is the duty of the legislature to establish a general and uniform system of public schools.
 The legislature shall make such provisions by taxation or otherwise as will secure a thorough and efficient system of public schools throughout the state.”
 Minnesota must live up to this promise.